 Select a deployment method for all software on your Software deployment list by clicking one of the method icons above the list, or select methods for each software individually.

-Before deploying a program, you need to create at least one deployment package, as well as select program bitness in the Software editor.
+Before deploying a program, you need to create at least one deployment package, as well as specify the installation settings in the Software editor.

 A program without any deployment packages, or without any having been selected, will not be deployed.

 Preparing the Deployment targets list

 When remote computers are scanned for the first time, logins that successfully provided access are automatically assigned to them.
 It's possible to switch to another login or create a new one from the Deployment targets list.

 Logins are set in the same way as in the Scanner.